 This Saturday, I had the privilege of attending Paul Okundaye’s Think Tank as a part of the

 Associate National Lead program.
-Paul Okundaye graduated with his MBA from Harvard business school, was a senior associate consultant at Bain and Company and was a Growth Strategy Manager at Microsoft.
+Paul Okundaye is a Harvard Business MBA graduate who has worked as a senior associate consultant at Bain and Company and as the growth strategy manager for Microsoft.